leogodin217/ldl/README.md

 settings to classify the MNIST dataset.

 **From Scratch** - Shows how to implement your own functions for activation and cost.
+Also demonstrates how vectorized functions dramatically improve performance.

+**Weigts and Biases** - Shows experiments on initializing weights and biases.

 ### Data